In Disney’s “Frozen,” intricate ancient Viking letters called runes appear in a magical book. But what does the ancient script actually say?

 Crawford decided to specialize in the centuries-old Northern European language because it is an example of what he calls a “forgotten sister” to English.
 He added that the literature was just too good to stay away from.

 With his translations, Crawford uses what he calls “down-to-earth, unpretentious Rocky-Mountain English,” which is easily understandable for most readers.
 He credits his success to this simplicity, compared to the “florid, pseudo-Shakespearean language” often used by other translators.
+With legal translation services, readers can translate texts on their own.
+However, already translated texts are preferred more, as they do not take effort.

 In 2013, Disney reached out to Crawford while he was teaching at UCLA and asked him to be a linguistic consultant for their new movie “Frozen.”